cjoakim/azure-cosmosdb-synapse-link/PythonSqlConsoleApp/readme.md

-  demo            = the database name sales           = the container name sale_id         = the partition key attribute name in the data, will be used to populate /pk data/sales.json = the input file  (see above instructions on unzipping the zip file) 999999          = max documents to be loaded count 0.5             = pause 0.5 seconds between each write
+  demo            = the database name sales           = the container name sale_id         = the partition key attribute name in the data, will be used to populate /pk data/sales.json = the input file  (see above instructions on unzipping the retail_dataset.zip file) 999999          = max documents to be loaded count 0.5             = pause 0.5 seconds between each write
 ```